Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • Constipation due to dehydration.

-Advice: If you are determined to transition your Scottish Fold to dry food, this should be done gradually.
-At the beginning of training, the pellets should be soaked in water and mixed with wet or semi-moist food of the same brand.
+Advice: If you are determined to switch your Scottish Fold cat to dry food, this should be done gradually.
+At the beginning of training, the granules must be soaked in water and mixed with wet or semi-moist food of the same brand.

 Wet and semi-moist food

-It differs from dry in high water content.
-For a pet, this type of food is more acceptable, because he does not feel an acute thirst after eating.
-The only disadvantage of wet food is the loosening of the gums due to the constant use of soft food.
+It differs from dry in its increased water content.
+This type of food is more acceptable for a pet, since it does not feel acute thirst after consuming food.
+The only disadvantage of wet food is loosening of the gums due to constant consumption of soft food.

 Wet food is divided into two types: pates and pieces with gravy.
 The composition of both products is identical (if we are talking about the same brand).

-Pate is fed to kittens, older cats with missing teeth, animals with chronic diseases of the oral cavity.
-Wet kibble foods are suitable for teenage and adult kittens.
+Pate is fed to kittens, elderly cats that lack teeth, and animals with chronic oral diseases.
+Wet kibble food is suitable for feeding adolescent kittens and adult cats.

-Economy class feeds are the most famous brands and lines that are widely advertised and well recognizable.
-Interestingly, manufacturers reduce the cost of food using a soy or carbohydrate base.
-Scottish fold kittens, and any other cats, are not recommended to be fed with economy class products.
+Economy class food is the most famous brands and lines that are widely advertised and well recognized.
+It’s interesting that manufacturers reduce the cost of food by using a soy or carbohydrate base.
+It is not recommended to feed Scottish Fold kittens, or any other cats, with economy class products.

-Perhaps some names in the list of popular economy class feeds will come as an unpleasant surprise for you:
+Some of the items on the list of popular economy class foods may come as an unpleasant surprise to you:

 • Wellkiss.